Effect of total dose proton irradiation on the performance of Kinetic Inductance Detectors for far-Infrared space observatory

 As shown in Fig.~\ref{fig:setup}, the KID arrays were placed in Cu sample holders, equipped with radiation absorbers made from carbon loaded epoxy and SiC grains, which were placed in a Cu light-tight box to prevent stray light\cite{Baselmans_2012}.
 This assembly was placed inside a Niobium and a Cryoperm magnetic shield, as presented Fig. \ref{fig:setup}.(a), which provide magnetic shielding.
 This entire assembly was mounted on a cold finger connected to the mixing plate of the cooler, inside a 1K radiation shield.
 For this campaign, the KID arrays were aligned with the cryostat's outer window made of aluminum and the proton beam.
 100~µm metallized mylar with Al coating was placed on the 50 K, 4 K and 1 K shields' windows to reduce the thermal load on the 120 mK plate while allowing easy passage for protons.
 A collimator was placed outside the cryostat, in front of the KF-50 port reducing the beam size to $20\times20$~mm.

 The proton beam passes all these layers to reach the first detector chips (absorber type), and though this chip and holder to reach the second chip (antenna type), as in Fig.~\ref{fig:setup}.(a).
 The proton energy was thereby reduced, as estimated by a GEANT4 simulation \cite{Geant4}, to about 150~MeV from 184~MeV.
 When protons pass through the detector, a part of energy is deposited and absorbed in the detector, which is called radiation dose.
 There are two types of radiation dose: Total Ionising Dose (TID) and Dose Displacement Damage (DDD) or Total Non-Ionising Dose.
 The final concentration of defects (or displacements of atoms) depends only on the DDD, which corresponds to $\sim 0.1$~\% of total energy deposited.
 The mean energy deposition by ionization caused by the proton beam can be calculated using the energy spectrum of Linear Energy Transfer (LET) \cite{LET_NIST}.
 We estimated the mean energy deposition of $\sim 11$~MeV/cm in aluminum (per proton) from the 150~MeV protons.
 Considering the thickness of the aluminum film, this corresponded to $\sim 20$~eV energy deposition in the film.
 For displacement damage, the mean energy deposition can be calculated using the energy spectrum of Non Ionising Energy Loss (NIEL) \cite{NIEL}.
 For our experiment, it was calculated as $\sim 5.7$~keV/cm in aluminum (per proton), meaning $\sim 0.01$~eV energy deposition in the film from this physics process.
-KID arrays were irradiated with a proton beam flux of $\sim 2 \times 10^6$ protons/cm$^2$/s for about 12~hours, resulting in a beam fluence of $\sim 8.4 \times 10^{10}$~protons/cm$^{2}$.
-As a result, the TID applied to the aluminum film in this experiment was roughly $3.5 \times 10^{11}$~MeV/g, while the DDD was $1.8 \times 10^8$~MeV/g, or equivalently, the total radiation dose of 5.7~krad by adding the TID and the DDD \footnote{Particles other than protons, such as gamma rays, electrons, and positrons from the decay of radio-activated isotopes within the setup, may also deposit energy in the detector.
-These particles can contribute to the TID, but not to the DDD.
-In the dose estimation, their contribution was neglected due to the difficulty of accurately modeling radio-activation effects.
-The reported total dose of 5.7\~krad therefore represents a lower limit.}.
-Note that the TID and DDD to the Si substrate were almost same as the aluminum film because of similar density of mass, atomic number and atomic mass with aluminum.
-Based on the calculation by taking into account the solar cycle during the PRIMA operation forecasts, 5.7~krad corresponds to a total dose expected for 10 years at L2, while the mission life time of PRIMA is expected to be 5 years.